TBI Bank

-TBI Bank, stylized as tbi bank, is a consumer and SME-focused bank with headquarters in Sofia, providing financial services in Bulgaria, Romania, Greece and through digital channels in Germany, Denmark, and Poland.
-The bank is owned by TBIF Financial Services, a 4finance Holding company - not to be confused with 4Finance AG, Switzerland that provides the investment B2B social media webplatform SmartMoneyMatch - since August 2016.
+TBI Bank, stylized as tbi bank, is a consumer- and SME-focused bank providing financial services in Bulgaria, Romania, and Greece, and (as a digital bank only) in Germany, Denmark, and Poland.

-The bank has more than 1 million registered customers as of 2022 and operates through a partners’ network of close to 7,000 sales points.
+TBI has more than 2.4 million customers as of 2025 and operates through a partners’ network of close to 38,000 merchant stores.

 History

-In 2002, TBIF Financial Services (TBIF), a former Kardan Group Dutch subsidiary, established TBI Credit in Bulgaria.
-It also set up additional companies, such as TBI Invest, TBI Leasing, TBI Rent and TBI Asset Management, creating one of the largest nonbanking networks in the country.
+In 2002, TBIF Financial Services, a Kardan Group subsidiary, established TBI Credit in Bulgaria.
+It also set up additional companies, including TBI Invest, TBI Leasing, TBI Rent, and TBI Asset Management, creating one of the largest non-banking networks in the country at the time.

 In 2011, TBIF acquired the Bulgarian branch of Nova Ljubljanska Banka (Slovenia) and entered the banking sector.
-This led to the consolidation of the businesses and the birth of tbi bank.
+This led to the consolidation of the businesses and the birth of TBI Bank.

-In the last few years, tbi bank has been consistently ranked as one of the most effective banks in Bulgaria.
-In 2017, Capital ranked the Bank #1 in Efficiency & Profitability and Sustainability & Dynamics rankings of the special edition K10 "The Best Banks in Bulgaria".
+In recent years, the bank has been consistently ranked as one of the most effective in Bulgaria.
+In 2025, Capital ranked TBI number one in efficiency and profitability.

+In April 2025, Advent International announced the acquisition of TBI Bank, which was approved by the European Commission in August 2025 and by the European Central Bank in February 2026.